darshandarekar/Walmart_Sales_Prediction/README.md

 ### Stores.csv:
 It has three columns.
-Store: stores numbered from 1 to 45 Size : stores size has provided type : store type has been provided ,there are 3 types — A,B and C .
+Store: stores numbered from 1 to 45 Size : stores size has provided type : store type has been provided ,there are 3 types — A,B and C.
 ### Train.csv
 It has five columns.
 Store: the store number
 Dept: the department number Date : the week